dbcook/cave-servo/servo_controller/design_docs/onstepx_maxpcb4_servo_setup.md

 ## TBDs

-*  Figure out how to make the firmware use the onboard emulated EEPROM in the Teensy.
+*  [DONE] Figure out how to make the firmware use the onboard emulated EEPROM in the Teensy.
-   ANSWER: Looks like this is the built-in default when board is Teensy, nice!
+   ANSWER: This is the default on Teensy 4.1
-*  Get time support working in the Teensy (selected it in config.h already) and check on how to hook up the backup battery and de-populate the RTC module on the board.
-   ANSWER: hook up 3V coin cell to VBAT (near the micro SD card).
-The TIME library included with teensyduino should do the rest.
-No reason to rely on the cheesy and obsolete external I2C RTC/EEPROM modules.
-Teensy 3.6 has weird limitations on EEPROM use vs clock speed that interfere with I2C anyway, better not to use I2C when not essential.